TwinPush/api-docs/user-manual-en.md

 #### Target tab
 Use the Target tab to select the users you want them to receive this notification.
-You will be able to send this notification to all users of your App, to one or more users selected manually, to your segments, or you can also import a file with your own list of users or devices.
+You can send this notification to all users of your App, to one or more users selected manually, to your segments, or you can also import a file with your own list of users or even devices.

 * **All**: By choosing All, the notification will be sent to all users registered in the platform and active at the time of sending this notitication.
 * **User**: Here you can manually select one or more users or devices, to do that, you should identify a user by its Alias, or a device by its Device ID.
 Remember that any user has a unique Alias, but one user can own one or more devices.
-* **Segment**: Choose one or more segments here, you should have created first in the Target section.
+* **Segment**: Choose one or more segments here, you should have created them first in the Target section.
 Just write the name of the segment one by one in the text box.
 * **File**: Import a CSV (.csv) or a plain text (.txt) file with your own list of users or devices.
-You will be able to customize the message to send to each user or device.
+You can also customize the message to send to each user or device.
 Find the rules for formatting the file [here](https://twincoders.atlassian.net/wiki/x/AgC7AQ).

 [![](http://i.imgur.com/G6ePRXKl.png)](http://i.imgur.com/G6ePRXK.png)